ShunichiroT/EasiGP/Data/README.md

 * Columns:

   * ID: identification code for each individual
-  * Population: the name of the affiliated population
+  * population: the name of the affiliated population
-  * Genomic markers: SNP information in numerical format (0,1 or 2)
+  * genomic markers: SNP information in numerical format (0,1 or 2)

 * Rows: records of each individual